tamila-yefimenko/react-component-library/README.md

 }
 ```

-Preview:

-🧪 Storybook Documentation Each component is fully documented with interactive
-stories in Storybook:
+## 🧪 Storybook Documentation

+Each component is fully documented with interactive stories in Storybook:

-Variants for each type (where applicable)
+- Variants for each type (where applicable)

-Different states and durations
+- Different states and durations

-With/without optional props
+- With/without optional props

-Controls for live prop editing
+- Controls for live prop editing

 To view stories: